JuliaDataScience/JuliaDataScience/contents/dataframesmeta_select.md

 )
 ```

-We can add as many colums as we want to `@select`:
+We can add as many columns as we want to `@select`:

 ```jl
 sco("""